 Backlog of HGV tests

-Since the return of driver training, there has been a major backlog for all HGV testing, resulting in massive waiting times for students and causing a roadblock for new people trying to get into the industry.
+Since the return of driver training, there has been a major backlog for all HGV testing.
+This has resulted in massive waiting times for students and causing a roadblock for new people trying to get into the industry.

 This backlog is due to the forced closure of DVSA testing sites and the stoppage of all driver training across the country during the national lockdowns.

-This means that the issue of a driver shortage will not be fixed anytime soon, with a limited number of candidates being able to obtain their HGV licence.
+The issue of a driver shortage will not be fixed anytime soon.
+Only a limited number of candidates are able to obtain their HGV licence.

 Poor Conditions

-The conditions of the facilities that UK drivers have to deal with, such as at service stations, have come under major scrutiny recently, with conditions in European countries improving majorly while the UK stays stuck in the 80’s & 90’s.
+The conditions of the facilities that UK drivers have to deal with, such as at service stations, have come under major scrutiny recently.
+Although conditions in European countries improved majorly, the UK stays stuck in the 80’s & 90’s.

 It has made the image of being an HGV driver less appealing and along with majorly low and stagnant wages, has created a negative stereotype around HGV driving.